tothemoon-org/extension-blocks/spec.md

 ### Commitment

-An upgraded miner willing to include extension block is to include an extra coinbase output of 0 value.
+In addition to the BIP141 commitment, an upgraded miner willing to include extension block is to include an extra coinbase output of 0 value.
 The output script exists as such:

 ```
-OP_RETURN 0x24 0xaa21a9ef[32-byte-merkle-root]
+OP_RETURN 0x24 0x45424c4b[32-byte-merkle-root]
 ```

 The commitment serialization and discovery rules follows the same rules defined in BIP141.

-The merkle root is to be calculated as a merkle tree with all extension and canonical block txids and wtxids as the leaves.
+The merkle root is to be calculated as a merkle tree of the extension block transactions, with txids as the left side of the leaves and wtxids on the right.

 Any block containing an extension block MUST include an extension commitment output.

 ### Extension block opt-in

-Outputs can signal to enter the extension block by using witness program scripts (specified in BIP141).
-Outputs signal to exit the extension block if the contained script is either a minimally encoded P2PKH or P2SH script.
+Outputs can signal to enter the extension block by using a witness program script with a version of 9 through 16.
+Outputs signal to exit the extension block if the contained script is witness program version within the range of 0 to 8.

-Output script code aside from witness programs, p2pkh or p2sh is considered invalid in extension blocks.
+Output script code aside from witness programs versions 9 to 16 are considered invalid in extension blocks.

+This specification defines two new witness programs (version 9):

+- P2WPKHv9 in the form of `OP_9 0x14 [20-byte-hash]`.
+- P2WSHv9 in the form of `OP_9 0x20 [32-byte-hash]`.

+These mirror the behavior of witness program version `0` exactly.

 ### Resolution